giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/KandelDistribution.md

 #### Defined in

-@mangrovedao/mangrove.js/src/kandel/kandelDistribution.ts:174
+@mangrovedao/mangrove.js/src/kandel/kandelDistribution.ts:208

 ___

 ### <a id="getrequiredprovision" name="getrequiredprovision"></a> getRequiredProvision

-▸ **getRequiredProvision**(`params`): `Promise`<`any`\>
+▸ **getRequiredProvision**(`params`): `Promise`<`Big`\>

-Determines the required provision for the offers in the distribution.
+Determines the required provision for the listed offers in the distribution (disregarding the number of price points).

 **`Remarks`**

-This takes into account that each price point can become both an ask and a bid which both require provision.
+This takes into account that each of the offers represent a price point which can become both an ask and a bid which both require provision.

 #### Parameters